micmejia/bible-dump/NKJV/Leviticus/Lev 23.md

 'Also on the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep the feast of the Lord _for_ seven days; on the first day _there shall be_ a sabbath-_rest_, and on the eighth day a sabbath-_rest_.

 ###### 40
-And you shall take for yourselves on the first day the [^f]fruit of beautiful trees, branches of palm trees, the boughs of leafy trees, and willows of the brook; and you shall rejoice before the Lord your God for seven days.
+And you shall take for yourselves on the first day the fruit of beautiful trees, branches of palm trees, the boughs of leafy trees, and willows of the brook; and you shall rejoice before the Lord your God for seven days.

 ###### 41
 You shall keep it as a feast to the Lord for seven days in the year. _It shall be_ a statute forever in your generations.
 You shall celebrate it in the seventh month.

 ###### 42
-You shall dwell in [^g]booths for seven days.
+You shall dwell in booths for seven days.
 All who are native Israelites shall dwell in booths,

 ###### 43
 that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I _am_ the Lord your God.' "